 How will Business Development Groups work?

-Each BDG will comprise of 15 – 20 like-minded farmers who will meet up to eight times a year to focus on the topics agreed by the group.
-The group will be facilitated by a CAFRE Development Advisor and activities will include on-farm meetings, demonstrations and skills training.
+The Business Development Groups scheme was launched in November 2015 and today there are over 140 groups in operation.
+Each BDG will comprise around 20 like-minded farmers who will meet six times a year to focus on the topics agreed by the group.
+The group are managed by a dedicated facilitator and activities include on-farm meetings, demonstrations and skills training.

-Farmers participating in the scheme will benchmark their business to identify areas that have the potential to be improved.
-A business development plan will be created to identify the actions to be taken to improve the technical efficiency of the business and improve the sustainability of the farm.
+Farmers participating in the scheme benefit from benchmarking their business to identify areas that have the potential to be improved.
+A business development plan helps identify the actions to be taken to improve the technical efficiency of the business and improve the sustainability of the farm.

-As participants work to improve the efficiency of their businesses, they will be awarded credits that will build towards gaining a level 3 qualification.
+As participants work to improve the efficiency of their businesses, they can be awarded credits that will build towards gaining a level 3 qualification.